OmarAlaaeldein/Simple_Social_Network/README.md

     | |- db.js
     ```

-3. Run the schema file to create an instance of the database used in website.
+3. Run the schema file to create an instance of the database used in website

     ```
     Simple_Social_Network